Estimating Joint Interventional Distributions from Marginal Interventional Data: Introduction

-In this paper, we extend the Causal Maximum Entropy (CMAXENT) principle~\citep{janzing2021causal} to \emph{i-CMAXENT}.
+To do this, we extend the Causal Maximum Entropy (CMAXENT) principle~\citep{janzing2021causal} to the interventional-CMAXENT (\emph{i-CMAXENT}).
 We show that the resulting distribution for \icmaxent lies in the exponential family, similar to the traditional Maximum Entropy (MAXENT) distribution~\citep{wainwright2008graphical}.
-Based on this finding, we also show that \icmaxent can be used for \emph{causal feature selection} under the causal marginal problem.
-Assuming some graph constraints (which we elaborate on in \Cref{sec:icmaxent}), it allows us to identify the true causal parents of a variable of interest given a set of potential causes, even when the variables are not jointly observed.
-Therefore, with \icmaxent, we can infer whether a potential cause is a true parent of a variable of interest, even when no \emph{joint} interventional (or observational) information is provided, \textit{i.e.,} when some RCTs have been performed on the potential causes, but not on all of them jointly.
-Thus, \icmaxent extends the classic causal feature selection methods \citep{peters2016causal,heinze2018invariant} to scenarios where sets of variables are not jointly observed, as long as some of them are intervened on.
+This allows us to perform two tasks of interest: (i) We can estimate joint interventional distributions from single variable interventions \citep{saengkyongam2020learning,kekic2025learning} in the marginal causal problem setting \citep{gresele2022causal}. (ii) We can perform parental discovery \citep{peters2016causal,heinze2018invariant} under the causal marginal setting.
+That is, under certain graph constraints, it allows us to infer the true causal parents of a variable of interest from a set of potential causes, even when the variables are not jointly observed.

-Further, \icmaxent can be used to estimate joint interventional distributions from single-variable interventions\footnote{\textit{Single-variable} interventional data refers to samples from interventions that are applied on single variables, as opposed to \textit{joint interventions} that intervene on more than one variable at the same time.}.
-By this, we enable the identification of joint causal effects from single-variable interventions given some graph constraints, without assuming access to the joint observational distribution as in \citet{saengkyongam2020learning} and in addition relaxing their Gaussianity assumption.
+The contributions of this paper are as follows: \begin{itemize} \item We extend the Causal Maximum Entropy principle (CMAXENT) to use data from experimental conditions (\Cref{sec:icmaxent}). \item We prove that given a set of statistical constraints, the solution to the proposed method lies in an exponential family of distributions, extending the scope of these to include causal semantics (\Cref{sec:icmaxent}). \item We provide conditions under which this method can be used to combine observational and experimental data (\Cref{sec:icmaxent}), which is only possible nonparametrically under strict constraints (\Cref{sec:motivation}), and test the results empirically against usual CMAXENT (\Cref{sec:experiments,sec:results}). \end{itemize}